KastnerRG/Read_the_docs/docs/project_aie.rst

 2. Check the `UCSD_2025_Tokens.xlsx` spreadsheets shared as a Canvas Announcement and on Discord #announcement channel, and get the unique token & URL assigned to you.
 2. Open a browser and visit your assigned URL (`https://aupcloud.io/aipc-##` and sign in with the unique token `ucsd-iron25-user-##` given to you.
 4. Enter the duration (in minutes) you want the instance to run for (e.g., 180) and launch instance
+5. Copy the files from `AIE Project Directory <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/project1>`_ to `notebooks/mlir-aie/myproject` directory in your AIE instance.

 1) Mini Tutorial